agathoklisx/libved/README.md

     - There can be unlimited independent editor instances that can be (de|rea)tached¹.

-    and a little more detailed at the STRUCTURE section.
+    and a little more detailed at the Structure Details section.

   Modes: